Key Takeaways

 - Close quickly to stop fine accumulation

-How violations affect offers: Investors calculate their maximum offer by subtracting estimated repair costs, outstanding fines, and their profit margin from the after-repair value.
-The more violations, the lower the offer—but you avoid all the repair hassle and uncertainty.
+How violations affect offers: Investors generally calculate offers by subtracting estimated repair costs, outstanding fines, and a profit margin from the after-repair value.
+The more violations, the lower the offer, but you avoid the repair hassle and uncertainty.

-Get Cash Offers for My Memphis PropertyOption 2: Fix Violations and Sell Traditionally
+Get My Cash Offers →Option 2: Fix Violations and Sell Traditionally

 Timeline: 2-6 months